worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

   - Apply ktor plugin the project root *build.gradle.kts* as follows: `alias(libs.plugins.ktor) apply false`
   - On macOS, install `docker-credential-helper` with `brew install docker-credential-helper`
   - If still you encounter issues with the above task, you can try a more manual approach.
-  - If you use podman, you can also follow this approach proposed by [thunderbiscuit/podman-ktor-deploy](https://github.com/thunderbiscuit/podman-ktor-deploy)
+  - If you use podman, you can also follow this approach proposed by [thunderbiscuit/podman-ktor-deploy](https://github.com/thunderbiscuit/podman-ktor-deploy).
+A dedicated section is provided below.
-    - With these commands to build and deploy an image: `podman build --platform linux/amd64 --tag [image-name]:v1 .`, and `podman push [image-name]:v1 [registry url]/[image-name]:v1`
 - Once the image is built, you can publish it manually or with the `publishImage` task.
 The latter can be configured in the `build.gradle.kts` file as follows:

   ```kotlin